jseconners/awparse/README.md

-# awsparse
+# awparse

-Parser and checker for automated weather station data archive, specifically from AMRC
+Parser for automated weather station data archive from AMRC